 STRATEGIES FOR EVANGELISM

-The goal of Walei is to attract youths to our web site by offering what commercial web sites cannot offer and to promote the value system and beliefs of the Christian faith.
+The goal of Walei is to attract youths to our website by offering what commercial websites cannot offer and to promote the value system and beliefs of the Christian faith.
 We have outlined four strategies:

-Emphasize the Artistic and Interactive Aspects of the Web Site.
+Emphasise the Artistic and Interactive Aspects of the Web Site.
 To give the site a sense of the imaginative and the artistic, we based its structure on the concept of planets in space.
 We put the members on various planets and gave cute, humorous, and fanciful names to the houses that they occupied on those planets; we also designed the interiors of those houses to look like spaceships.
-In addition, we also included special planets whose mission is to provide entertainment, counseling, and advice to the residents of the various planets.
-And finally, every member’s house was equipped with a complete interactive system, which includes a bulletin board, a diary, a mailbox, a pen pal system, instant messaging, a virtual caf? chat room, and a special topics discussion area, to encourage members to communicate with each other and develop friendships.
+In addition, we also included special planets whose mission is to provide entertainment, counselling, and advice to the residents of the various planets.
+And finally, every member’s house was equipped with a complete interactive system, which includes a bulletin board, a diary, a mailbox, a pen pal system, instant messaging, a virtual cafe chat room, and a special topics discussion area, to encourage members to communicate with each other and develop friendships.

 Create the Best Environment for Evangelical Work.
 On the site, we have tried to create an environment that will make non-Christians feel at ease so that they will not feel put off by its religious background.
-The site will also provide plenty of opportunities for non-Christian members to get to know some Christian friends and learn about the Christian value system, which hopefully will make them recognize the uniqueness of the site and encourage them to open their hearts to share their problems and seek help.
+The site will also provide plenty of opportunities for non-Christian members to get to know some Christian friends and learn about the Christian value system, which hopefully will make them recognise the uniqueness of the site and encourage them to open their hearts to share their problems and seek help.